CalGreen for Walnut Creek

 It is sad, disturbing, and just plain wrong that Walnut Creek refuses to take green and sustainable design seriously.
 The Green Building Code Standards is California’s building sustainable code.

-It is ridiculous that Walnut Creek has spent thousands, upon thousands, of dollars on a Sustainability Action Plan, yet won’t spend a few hundred dollars to update to the 2019 Green Building Code Standards requirements.
+It is ridiculous that Walnut Creek has spent thousands, upon thousands, of dollars on a Sustainability Action Plan, yet won’t spend a few hundred dollars to update their website to the latest Green Building Code Standards requirements.

 So what do you do?